World Building Guide for Dungeons and Dragons

 - Check Out Our DM Journal

 World Building: What is it

 Dungeons and Dragons is a popular tabletop role-playing game that allows players to explore dungeons, fight monsters, and take on other challenges.
 The game world is created by the players and can be as detailed or sparse as they want it to be.
 This guide will provide tips for world-building in Dungeons and Dragons, from creating a setting’s history to developing its geography.

 There is a lot that goes into creating an entire world from scratch so the article below will give you many ideas to think about.
 You don’t have to incorporate all of the ideas.
 It is your world and thus you can do what you want with it.
 You could have your world be heavily influenced by the gods or they could never show up in any real sense.
 Or you could remove divine magic entirely as there are no gods in your world.
 All of these options are perfectly acceptable but greatly change how your world looks and feels.

 The Setting: Describe the world’s history, geography, and cultures

 The world of your story is split into many different nations.
 Perhaps there are a few small regions that connect them, maybe there is a large desert that separates one nation from another, or perhaps it’s just a giant ocean.

 What is the brief history of your world?
 What major kingdoms / monsters / gods / guilds / people have shaped the history of the world?
 How did they do that?
-If you look at the Lord of the Rings there are several Elven, Dwarven and Human Kingdoms with pockets of monsters and the occasional dragon plus many minor areas and towns spread throughout.
-Most of the history is shaped by different magical items and high powered NPCs.
-You don’t need to know all of the history to read the Hobbit or Lord of the Rings, but knowing the history explains minor details.
+If you look at the Lord of the Rings there are several Elven, Dwarven, and Human Kingdoms with pockets of monsters and the occasional dragon plus many minor areas and towns spread throughout.
+Most of the history is shaped by different magical items and high-powered NPCs.
+You don’t need to know all of the histories to read the Hobbit or Lord of the Rings, but knowing the history explains minor details.

 Free World Creation Infographic